JOIN US IN OUR MISSION

 Partners in Prevention is a unique model of communities working together to strengthen families and help West Virginia’s children grow up free from abuse and neglect.

-- Raising awareness about the prevention of child abuse and neglect
+- Raise awareness about the prevention of child abuse and neglect

-- Developing and expanding effective services that prevent or reduce child maltreatment
+- Develop and expand effective services that prevent or reduce child maltreatment

-- Informing policymakers about best practices in the prevention of child abuse and neglect
+- Inform policymakers about best practices in the prevention of child abuse and neglect

 Partners in Prevention is a statewide network of community teams implementing various community projects and working together to keep children safe.
 Participating teams receive annual grants of up to $5,000 to conduct local projects to strengthen families, protect children, and engage the public in these efforts.
 Forty-four community teams are participating as Partners in Prevention.